isolebo/Tweet_Blogger/README.md

 # Principles of Design
  Intended to build a platform that allows a visitor to the site to Register as a user, log in, add tweets and other functions related to blogging app.

- #Functionality
- Intended to build a  platform that allows a visitor to the site to Register as a user, log in, add tweets and other functions related to blogging app.
+ *Functionality